Holy Cross Catholic Primary School

 The School Day

 We say prayers in the School Hall at 8:45am each morning.
-Parents and children are welcome.
+Parents and children are welcomed and encouraged to attend.
 School begins at 8:55am and children must be in the playground when the bell rings.

 Holy Cross is a Catholic School where we provide a Catholic Education in a Christian environment.
 Pupils and staff are challenged to achieve their potential, intellectually, socially and spiritually.
 We aim to provide a broad, balanced and relevant curriculum that meets the needs of each individual child.
 We encourage children to work independently, to develop skills and establish concepts in order to have access to the National Curriculum.
 We build upon the children’s own experiences so that they grow in confidence, self esteem and respect for others.